thomasreynolds4881/TwitterTTSBot/README.md

+# TwitterTTS
-A Twitter bot that fetches tweets via keyword or account number, and then reads them out via Text-To-Speech.
-This is one of my first attempts at a solo project; if you have any feedback feel free to send me a message on reddit (u/CustomCuber).
+A program that fetches tweets via keyword or screen name and then reads them via Text-To-Speech.
+If you have any feedback feel free to send me a message on reddit (u/CustomCuber).

-# Usage
+## Usage
 To run tweetreader.py, keys.py must be given authentication keys from a new Twitter app (if you don't know how, try [this](https://projects.raspberrypi.org/en/projects/getting-started-with-the-twitter-api).
 Next, download the following modules:
 ```
 pip install tweepy